xangelix/ez-nn/README.md

 * Folder name configuration error
 * Start button showing at inappropriate times
 * TensorBoard does not interact properly on windows
+* Spaces in folder names or subfolder names cause problems with training and testing pictures

 ## Prerequisites